 The final stop before beginning the Road to Hana, Pa’ia has a well-deserved reputation for being one of the most eccentric places on Maui.
 Anything goes here, and the fantastic people watching combined with great food and unique shopping put this little town on the must-visit list.
+It’s no wonder finding homes in Paia has become sought after.

 Shopping in Paia